 Free trial periods with a subscription

-In contracts where customers are provided a free product for a specified time period, after which the customer (and seller) have no commitment to pay for (or provide) additional goods, then no contract would exists beyond the specified tie period and no related revenue should be recognized.
-If, however, the free trial includes an obligation for the company to send additional product in exchange for customer payment for a period of time after the trial ends, a contract exists and revenue may be recognized, as the free products represent promises in the contract which are being fulfilled.
+In contracts where customers are provided a free product for a specified time period, after which the customer (and seller) have no commitment to pay for (or provide) additional goods, then no contract would exists beyond the specified time period and no related revenue should be recognized.
+If, however, the free trial includes an obligation for the entity to send additional product in exchange for customer payment for a period of time after the trial ends, a contract exists and revenue may be recognized, as the free products represent promises in the contract which are being fulfilled.

 Multiyear agreements with changing prices

 Entities with contracts that allow for changing prices over the course of the contract life may be able to recognize revenue for the amount they expect to invoice their customer, so long as the change in price reflects a change in the value of the good or service being provided in the contract.
-The SEC has noted that companies with these multiyear, price-changing contracts must be able to provide adequate proof that the changed price represents actual value that will be provided to the customer.
+The SEC has noted that entities with these multiyear, price-changing contracts must be able to provide adequate proof that the changed price represents actual value that will be provided to the customer.

 Customer options for additional goods or services

-Similar to many companies in other industries, M&E entities often enter into agreements that include an option for customers to purchase additional goods or services.
+Similar to many entities in other industries, M&E entities often enter into agreements that include an option for customers to purchase additional goods or services.
 Depending on the nature of the option, it may qualify as a material right to the customer that must be accounted for as a separate performance obligation.